hwdsl2/self-hosted-ai-stack/README.md

 If Caddy reports an unknown `request_body` directive, pull the current `caddy:2` image and restart the overlay.

 For older Docker Compose versions or Podman, use a host-based reverse proxy instead: bind direct HTTP ports to localhost in the compose file (for example, `"127.0.0.1:3001:3001/tcp"` and `"127.0.0.1:4000:4000/tcp"`) and proxy to those localhost ports.
-Each service repository includes a detailed [reverse proxy guide](https://github.com/hwdsl2/docker-whisper#using-a-reverse-proxy) with Caddy and nginx examples.
+For stack-specific Caddy and nginx examples, see the [Chat UI manual reverse proxy section](stacks/chat-ui/#manual-reverse-proxy).

 When exposing services to the internet, use the generated API keys where present.
 For existing no-key deployments, set API keys via the relevant env files before publishing those services.